Rights and duties of partners in a partnership with no partnership agreement

 - Act in good faith.
 A partnership agreement is a contract of utmost good faith and thus every partner must be just and faithful.
 Good faith means that he shall not obtain private advantage at the expense of the firm.

 - To act diligently.
 Every partner is bound to attend diligently to his duties in the conduct of his knowledge and skill to the common advantage of the firm.

 - Share of loses.
 It is the duty of every partner to contribute to the losses of the firm.
 In the absence of an agreement to the contrary, the partners are bound to contribute equally to the losses of the firm.

 - Duty to enter accounts- partners are bound to render true account that is any money received and expenditure met must be clearly reflected.
 Full information of all things affecting the partnership must be reflected and communicated to any partner or his legal representative.

-- Accountability- every partner must account to the firm for any benefit derived him without the consent of another partner from any transaction concerning the partnership or from any use him of the property of the firm or use of the names of the firm in any business connections.
+- Accountability- every partner must account to the firm for any benefit derived by him without the consent of another partner from any transaction concerning the partnership or from any use by him of the property of the firm or use of the names of the firm in any business connections.

 - Duty not to compete- a partner must not carry on any business of the same nature as to compete with that of the firm.
-If he does so he is bound to account for and pay to the firm all profits made him in that business.
+If he does so he is bound to account for and pay to the firm all profits made by him in that business.